 Handcrafted in Bulgaria.
 The factory that by FAR uses is family-owned and operated, and they are working towards a totally sustainable shoe.
 Currently, 1/3 of the leather they use is deadstock and rescued from Italian factories before they toss it out.

 Carbon-neutral production, vegan materials, ethical production.
 SO many good things tied up in one heel.
-Did I mentions they’re stylish too?
+Did I mention they’re stylish too?

 Matt & Nat has expanded to footwear!
 The designs are as simple and sleek as you’ve come to expect from their vegan bags and the shoes are still made with man-made materials like vegan PU.